Countly/countly-sdk-documentation/java/next.md

     <code>segmentation</code> - some data associated with the event.
 Optional.
     It's a Map&lt;String, Object&gt; which can be filled with arbitrary data like {"category": "Pants", "size": "M"}.
 The valid data types for segmentation
-    are: "String", "Integer", "Double", "Boolean", "BigDecimal", "Long" and "Float".
+    are: "String", "Integer", "Double", "Boolean", "Long" and "Float".
 All other types will be ignored.
   </li>
 </ul>
 <h2 id="h_01HABV0K6CDJHPP9HBQG26BZYR">Recording Events</h2>